dompham/cheers/README.md

 ### Notes

 An iOS project to connect craft beer drinkers.
-As a new iOS developer, I decided to choose a few core features that I wanted to learn, then pull it all together for a product that I know (and love).
+As a new iOS developer, I decided to choose a few core features that I wanted to learn, then pull it all together for a product that I know (and love) :beer:.

 ### Author
 Do Pham